Osteopathy

 Etymology

-• Osteon, which means bone (osteo), can be taken here in a more general way and relate to the notion of density.
-Indeed, the first to use this term were Anglo-Saxon with the term “osteopathy”, or “bone” in English is called “bone”.
-So here we have no etymological exclusivity with bone tissue.
+• Osteon, which means bone (osteo), can be taken here in a more global sense and relate to the notion of density.
+Indeed, the first to use this term were the Anglo-Saxons with the term “osteopathy”, or “bone” in English.
+So there’s no etymological exclusivity here with bone tissue.

 Definition of Osteopathy